TelegramBots/book/src/1/example-bot.md

 We check `Message.Type` and skip the rest if it is not a text message.
 Finally, we send a text message back to the same chat we got the message from.

-The `HandlePollingErrorAsync(...)` method is invoked in case of an error that occurred while fetching updates.
+The `HandleErrorAsync(...)` method is invoked in case of an error that occurred while fetching updates.

 If you take a look at the console, the program outputs the `chatId` value. **Copy the chat id number** to make testing easier for yourself on the next pages.